Registration Opens December 1, 2014

 Who Should Attend?

-This seminar is open to the following professionals:
+This conference is open to the following professionals:

 - Law enforcement, particularly sworn officers and analysts working in criminal investigations involving violent crimes